 Back in 2008 or so, Audio Technica released the Urushi Lacquered ESW10JPN and it was nothing short of dazzling to any fool with a mortal soul that looked upon them.

-There were too many threads that lack any useful information, too many “Oh, these are good.” posts and similar empty opinions that only frustrate you more as time goes on, as well as posts from users who claim to have two of the rarest headphones around…but naturally don’t want to share a simple photo of them for proof of ownership.
+There were too many threads that lacked any useful information, too many “Oh, these are good.” posts and similar empty opinions that only frustrate you more as time goes on, as well as posts from users who claim to have two of the rarest headphones around…but naturally don’t want to share a simple photo of them for proof of ownership.

 Information